Updated: Mar 28

 The gravity wall depends upon its weight to retaining soil.
 Limestone retaining walls are a type of gravity walls commonly used in the Perth Region.
 The interlocking blocks that are used to construct the limestone retaining wall can be either natural blocks or reconstituted limestone blocks.

 Limestone retaining walls can be used in a wide range of applications and have a long durability.
 The type of retained soil is especially useful if required to supports imposed actions such as light vehicle surcharge loading.

 A cantilever retaining wall often is often constructed using reinforced concrete and utilises cantilever action to retain the mass behind the wall from assuming a natural slope.
 Stability of this type of retaining wall is achieved from the weight of the soil on the heel portion of the base slab.
-Concrete block retaining walls are commonly used in the Sydney Area.

 The design and construction of retaining walls will depend on the application, site classification and budget.

 Also known as concrete sleeper retainer walls, usually consist of concrete posts or steel beams cast into a concrete footings.
 The retaining is achieved with concrete panels inserted between reinforced concrete post or galvanised I beams.

 This type of retaining wall is easy and quick to install in sand sites.
 Also this type of retaining wall isn't recommend within 1km from the ocean and to ensure durability, is it critical that the steel I-beams are galvanised.